 Fewer hardware requirements and this ease of adding telephone numbers are the characteristics that give you scalable VoIP.

-But, financially, this simplicity makes VoIP much less expensive than traditional phone lines.
+But, financially, this voice over ip jack simplicity makes VoIP much less expensive than traditional phone lines.
 There’s less hardware to install and manage, it’s far less expensive to get additional phone numbers, and you never have to pay for phone connections you’re not using.

 SIP trunking also makes it possible to convert your landline phone system to VoIP.
 That way you can use as much of your existing infrastructure as possible, to maximize the return on an investment your company may have made years ago.